Pages

 So I went to my friend, Google, for my research assistant.

 At Medscape (emedicine.medscape.com under neurology), I found a huge list of neurological mechanisms that suggest a relationship between epilepsy and behavioural disorders.
-(Not quite my idea of neurobehavioural disorders, but, my other research assistant, Wikipedia, provided more definition.
+(Not quite my idea of neurobehavioural disorders, but my other research assistant, Wikipedia, provided more definition.
 Included were disorders like Obsessive Compulsive Disorder, Attention Deficit Disorder, Depression and so many more.)
 PubMed at www.ncbi.nlm.nih.gob has an abstract entitled “Bipolar disorder and epilepsy: a bidirectonal relation?
 Neurobiological underpinnings, current hypotheses and future research directions.”

 Here is my concern.
 Neurobehavioural or psychiatric disorders carry their own stigma.
 In general, society often has a ‘pull up your socks’ attitude for psychiatric disorders.
 Or with the dual stigma of epilepsy/psychiatric disorders, the attitude may often be sympathy accompanied by a shake of the head - hopelessness.
-Neither of these responses aid the individual with one or both these disorders.
-Nor do they support the caregiver or any support system in place.
+Neither of these responses aid the individual with one or both of these disorders.
+Nor do they support the caregiver or put any support system in place.
 (Both conditions can be accompanied by complete denial of their existence until symptoms like the various forms of seizures or unpredictable and erratic moods occur.)

 Seizure disorders, especially those dramatic tonic-clonic seizures, unquestionably assume and demand that medication is needed with little if any requirement for behavioural or coping skills; behavioural conditions may merely be tut-tutted or seen as an irritant.